GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 # Overview

-SonarQube
+SonarQube is an open source platform to perform automatic reviews with static analysis of code to detect bugs, code smells and security vulnerabilities on 25+ programming languages including Java, C#, JavaScript, TypeScript, C/C++, COBOL and more.
+SonarQube is the only product on the market that supports a leak approach as a practice to code quality.

-For more information on SSonarQube, see the [SonarQube website](https://www.sonarqube.org/).
+For more information on SonarQube, see the [SonarQube website](https://www.sonarqube.org/).

 ## About Google Click to Deploy

 Popular open source software stacks on Kubernetes packaged by Google and made available in Google Cloud Marketplace.

+## Design

 # Installation